If¶

 |---|---|---|---|---|

-| require_inputs | True | BOOLEAN | If true (Return Inputs), forwards TRUE_IN or FALSE_IN based on the evaluated condition.
-If false (Return Boolean), returns a boolean result instead. | True |
+| require_inputs | True | BOOLEAN | If enabled, forwards TRUE_IN or FALSE_IN to the output based on the evaluated result.
+If disabled, outputs a boolean instead. | true |

 | NOT | True | BOOLEAN | Invert the result after evaluation.
-For booleans, applies logical NOT; for non-boolean results that support it, applies bitwise inversion. | False |
+Use with care when comparing non-boolean types. | false |

-| custom_expression | True | STRING | Expression used only when condition is CUSTOM.
-You can refer to A and B (case-insensitive) and named global variables from memory storage nodes.
+| custom_expression | True | STRING | Expression evaluated when condition is set to CUSTOM.
+May reference A, B (also a, b) and named global variables from Memory Storage nodes.
 Most standard Python-like expressions are supported. | 2*a == 5*b + 2 |

-| A | False | ANY | First input to evaluate.
-Only required/used if the selected condition (or custom expression) references A. | 42 |
+| A | False | ANY | First input value to evaluate.
+Only computed if the chosen condition or custom expression requires it (lazy evaluation). | 5 |

-| B | False | ANY | Second input to evaluate.
-Only required/used if the selected condition (or custom expression) references B. | 100 |
+| B | False | ANY | Second input value to evaluate.
+Only computed if the chosen condition or custom expression requires it (lazy evaluation). | 5 |

 Outputs¶